 Our University recognizes and values the importance of diversity and inclusion in enriching the experience of its employees and in supporting the academic mission.
 UD is committed to attracting and retaining employees with different identities and backgrounds.
 UD provides equal access to and opportunity in its programs, facilities, and employment without regard to race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.
 UD is the recipient of a National Science Foundation ADVANCE Institutional Transformation Grant, focused on enhancing the climate of the university for women and underrepresented minority faculty.

 Applicants should submit: (1) a current curriculum vitae; (2) a detailed cover letter summarizing their interest, qualifications, likely department(s) they wish to be considered for their tenure/tenure-track home, and a description of progress on the dissertation, if not yet complete; (3) a research statement; (4) a teaching statement; (5) contact information for three references (references will not be contacted prior to notifying the candidate).
 Candidates should ensure that their materials address the qualifications stated in the above, particularly their interest working on interdisciplinary teams.
-Review of applications will begin on September 10, 2019, and will continue until the positions are filled.
+Review of applications will continue until the positions are filled.
 This institution is using Talent Link’s Faculty Search to conduct this search.
 Please, direct questions, but not application materials, to Tricia Wachtendorf or James Kendra, Search Committee Co-Chairs (firstname.lastname@example.org or email@example.com).

 Internal Number: 494172